-Heather is a skilled-licensed massage therapist who is available by appointment only on Mondays, Wednesdays, Fridays and Saturdays between the hours of 9am to 2pm.
+Londy is a skilled-licensed massage therapist who is available by appointment only on Mondays, Wednesdays, and Fridays between the hours of 9am to 2pm.
+She is also available between the hours of 8:30am to 12:30pm on Saturdays.
+She is skilled in Swedish, deep tissue, pre & post natal massages as well as cupping and Gua Sha.

 Terie is a skilled-licensed massage therapist who is available by appointment only on Mondays and Fridays between the hours of 2pm to 7pm.